Drake224025/reactjs-projects/README.md

     - Description: Implement local storage with Context API for managing application data.
 This project combines the use of Context API with local storage to persist data and manage state in a React application, focusing on a todo list management functionality.

-11. **custom-react**
+11. **11-weather-app-openweathermap**

-    - Description: Create custom React components from scratch.
-This project involves building custom React components to understand the underlying mechanisms of React and how components are structured and rendered.
+    - Description: Fetch and display real-time weather data using the OpenWeatherMap API.
+Features include temperature, conditions, humidity, and wind speed presented for user-specified cities.
+Leverages API calls for accurate, up-to-date information.